10 Health Conditions That Affect Fertility (and What You Can Do About Them)

 Curcumin and NAC (N-acetylcysteine) supplements

-naturopathic medicine takes a holistic approach to managing inflammation, hormonal imbalance, and pain—key factors that affect fertility in this condition.
-Endometriosis can interfere with implantation and egg quality, but a naturopath can support reproductive health through personalized nutrition, herbal therapies, lifestyle changes, and natural fertility medicine.
-By focusing on the root causes and improving overall pelvic and hormonal health, a naturopath can help women with endometriosis enhance their fertility, increasing chances of conception and working complementary to your practitioner and if you are pursuing IVF.
+Naturopathic medicine takes a holistic approach to managing inflammation, hormonal imbalance, and pain—key factors that affect fertility in this condition.
+Endometriosis can interfere with implantation and egg quality, but a naturopath can support reproductive health through personalized nutrition, herbal therapies, lifestyle changes, complementing allopathic medicine.
+By focusing on the root causes and improving overall pelvic and hormonal health, a naturopath can help women with endometriosis enhance their fertility, increasing chances of conception and working in conjunctiont with your primary practitioner.

 4. Irregular or Missing Periods (Amenorrhea)